 If you can find a way to see the finish line, like the final

 shore illustrated above, the extra energy burst will come to win your race.
 Seeing

-the final shore, the finish line of your goal, gives hope and a reason to finish the race.
+the final shore, the finish line of your goal gives hope and a reason to finish the race.

 After two years of COVID lockdowns, I’ve found that almost everyone needs to find new ways to see the shore again to help reset and reach their goals and dreams.
-An extra burst of energy is needed to cross the finish well.
+An extra burst of energy is required to cross the finish well.

 We are coming out of the pandemic era.
 Now is the time to go after significant dreams and goals once again.

 Like Florence Chadwick, find new ways to break the tape this year.
 Make and keep a strong mental picture of crossing the finish line to your goals and dreams.